See our full gallery for videos & past projects in

 Milling

 A reductive machining process, milling uses rotating multi-point cutting tools to remove material from the workpiece in accordance with design specifications.
-In manual milling operations, operators traditionally feed the workpiece into the machine in a direction counter to the rotation of the cutting tools.
+In manual milling operations, operators traditionally feed the workpiece into the milling machine in a direction counter to the rotation of the cutting tools.
 With CNC equipment, however, the cutting tools can perform precision cuts even while the workpiece rotates in the same direction.
 The versatility of CNC milling allows capabilities such as:

 • Face milling.
 Face milling is used to make cuts on flat surfaces or to create flat-bottomed cavities within a workpiece.